LanyK/TheAngerGames/README.md

 - **face-emotion-recognition** holds software created and used to train a neural facial emotion recognition model
 - **popup-shutdown** holds a small web game that was an early test of frustration-inducing gameplay
 - **simple-server** holds a test server devised to send dummy and real emotion data
+- **e4-ios** holds an iOS app that is used to connect to Empatica E4 wristbands and send the data to the server

 ## Bombangerman